-The active search for a new job is one major predictor of turnover, even more so than a person’s intent to quit.
-Employees of an organization who spend their time browsing career websites, sending out resumes and attending job interviews for other organizations are active job searchers.
+Actively searching for a new job is one major predictor of turnover, even more so than a person’s intent to quit.
+Employees of an organization who spend their time browsing career websites, sending out resumes, and attending job interviews for other organizations are active job searchers.
 But under what conditions can we predict that a job search will ultimately become job turnover?

-Current research suggests that there are three conditions to consider in which a job searcher will actually separate with their current organization: job embeddedness, job satisfaction, and available alternatives.
+Current research suggests that there are three conditions to consider that predict whether a job searcher will actually separate from their current organization: job embeddedness, job satisfaction, and available alternatives.
 Embeddedness indicates how “tied” to the organization an individual is.
 This can mean that they have tenure, comfort, or tangible benefits (such as a pension plan) that may not be worth leaving.
-Job satisfaction simply refers to the reaction an individual has to their job and can be based on professional and/or social reasons.
+Job satisfaction simply refers to the reaction that people have to their jobs, and can be based on professional or social reasons.
 Lastly, job alternatives means that there are other jobs available to an employee in which they are qualified for and are willing to accept.